Media Backgrounder:

 Humanity’s carbon Footprint is the leading driver of climate change, which is the most pervasive result— together with biodiversity loss—of our ecological overspending.
 Because we are emitting carbon dioxide into the air at a rate much faster than it can be absorbed, it is building up in the atmosphere and ocean.
 Therefore, significantly reducing the carbon footprint is an essential step not only to end ecological overshoot and living within the means of our planet, but also to mitigate climate change.

-Fortunately, the climate agreement that was adopted at the United Nations Conference of Parties (COP) 21 in December 2015 potentially laid down the path.
-It strives to maintain global warming within 2 degrees Celsius over pre-Industrial Revolution levels.
-This shared goal will require nations to implement policies to completely phase out fossil fuels by 2050.
-Whether promises made are kept will obviously depend on political will.
+Th climate agreement, adopted at the United Nations Conference of Parties (COP) 21 in December 2015, declared to maintain global warming within 2 degrees Celsius over pre-Industrial Revolution levels.
+Reaching this shared goal depends on nations implementing policies to completely phase out fossil fuels before 2050.

 Overshoot is driven by four key factors: 1) how much we consume, 2) how efficiently products are made, 3) how many of us there are, and 4) how much nature’s ecosystems are able to produce.
 This is reflected in our #MoveTheDate framework, and can also be explored with our global scenario calculator.